Cancer affects all population groups in the United States. But certain groups may bear a disproportionate burden of cancer compared with other groups.

 - African American women are nearly twice as likely as white women to be diagnosed with triple-negative breast cancer, which is more aggressive and harder to treat than other subtypes of breast cancer.

-- African Americans are twice as likely as whites to be diagnosed with and die from multiple myeloma.
-Blacks in the United States and Africa have a two- to threefold higher incidence than whites of a disorder called monoclonal gammopathy of undetermined significance (MGUS), which can be a precursor to multiple myeloma.
+- African Americans are more than twice as likely as whites to be diagnosed with and die from multiple myeloma.
+Blacks in the United States and Africa also have a higher incidence than whites of a disorder called monoclonal gammopathy of undetermined significance (MGUS), which can be a precursor to multiple myeloma.
+The difference is more pronounced in younger people.

 - There are large differences among racial/ethnic groups in colorectal cancer screening rates, with Spanish-speaking Hispanics less likely to be screened than whites or English-speaking Hispanics.